 Spinning lights, lights sparkling spinning turning burning crashing wooshing, feel like falling, twisting weightless windless in a vacuum, blinding streaking blurring breaking

 It was a clear day.
-I had finished my last exam of the semester a fews prior and was enjoying the luxury of sleeping in after many sleepless nights.
+I had finished my last exam of the semester a few days prior and was enjoying the luxury of sleeping in after many sleepless nights.
 But not this morning – I awoke early to drive the 40 minutes to Calder Park raceway.
 The anticipation was making me giddy, something about speed had always given me a rush, and today I was going to go fast.
 Several months prior, I had completed the first part of an advanced driving course.
 A course in which we learned to drive formula ford racing cars on a race track under racing conditions.
 Despite having a perfectly good university education to look forward to completing, I harboured secret ambitions to be a Formula 1 driver.

 Turning burning whipping stopping, sounds whirl and wax and wane, lights fly by, twisting spinning drawing closer, then farther.
 Darkness turns in silence, swimming in the twisting ether, constantly flowing swishing crushing foaming.